masrimohammad/laravel-chat-bot/README.md

      * The context you would like to feed your AI bot with so that
      * customers can interact with the bot based on
      *
-     * make sure that this env param resolves to a path in which you host the context file as a txt file */
+     * make sure that this env param resolves to the public path in which you host the context file as a txt file */
     'context_path' => env('CHAT_BOT_CONTEXT_PATH'),
 ];